Open a new file.

 To keep your code clear, you may want to create separate blocks that specialize in boundary and fill and choosing locations and calculating size.

-block.
+snap has no fill with color block.
 One way to make such a block is

-To get bright colors, use set pen shade to 100
+To get bright colors, use set pen shade to 100, and you get a good collection of colors with

-the stage and try In order to do this, you will need to be able to change a letter into a number, add 1 to that number, and then change the new number back to a letter.
-The blocks and
+In order to do this, you will need to be able to change a letter into a number, add 1 to that number, and then change the new number back to a letter.
+The blocks

 will help you do that.
 Experiment with them to see how they work.

-that adds all of the whole numbers from 1 through n:$$1 + 2 + 3 + \cdots + (n - 1) + n$$ When its input is 4, your block should report 10 (that is, 1 + 2 + 3 + 4).
-Define your block so that triangular number 0
+triangular number n that adds all of the whole numbers from 1 through n:$$1 + 2 + 3 + \cdots + (n - 1) + n$$ When its input is 4, your block should report 10 (that is, 1 + 2 + 3 + 4).
+Define your block so that triangular number 0 reports 0.

-should also report 4 because, of the numbers from 1 through 10, only 1, 2, 5, and 10 are divisors of 10.
+because, from 1 through 8, only the numbers 1, 2, 4, and 8 evenly divide 8. number-of-divisors 10 should also report 4 because, of the numbers from 1 through 10, only 1, 2, 5, and 10 are divisors of 10.
 Experiment to find several numbers that have an odd number of divisors.

 Edit it and give it inputs that let you produce pictures like these.
 You don't have to use script variables.